caBBAlainB/docs/en/orm/query-builder.rst

-When building queries using the ORM, you will generally not have to indicate the data types of the columns you are interacting with, as CakePHP can infer the types based on the schema data.
+When building queries using the ORM, you will generally not have to indicate the data types of the columns you are interacting with, as CakePHP can infer the types based on the :ref:`schéma <namespace-Cake\Database\Schema>` data.
 If in your queries you'd like CakePHP to automatically convert equality to ``IN`` comparisons, you'll need to indicate the column data type::